Kırıkhan

-Kırıkhan is a town and district in the northeastern part of Hatay Province, Turkey.
+Kırıkhan is a municipality and district of Hatay Province, Turkey.
+Its area is 715 km2, and its population is 121,028 (2022).
 The name Kırıkhan means "broken inn" in the Turkish language, perhaps a reference to one of the many lodgings that once lined the road.
-The town stands at the intersection of the route between İskenderun and Aleppo, and the major east-west road between Antakya and Kahramanmaraş.
+The town stands at the intersection of the route between İskenderun and Aleppo, and the major north-south road between Antakya and Kahramanmaraş.
+English traveller Mark Sykes recorded Kırıkhan as a town inhabited by Turkmen in early 20th century.

 The town was once part of the district of Belen, but became a district in its own right in 1923 at the time of the French Mandate.
 Kırıkhan was annexed to Turkey in 1939 with the rest of Hatay.

-It covers an area of 687.73 km2, with an average summer temperature of 32.3 °C and an average winter temperature of 7.31 °C.
+Its average summer temperature is 32.3 °C, and its average winter temperature is 7.3 °C.

 The district’s major religious and touristic site is the Beyazid-i Bestami Külliyesi (Complex) on Darb-ı Sak Castle at Alabeyli village, which contains the tomb or maqam of Bayazid Bastami.
+The ruined medieval Crusader castle Trapessac is situated near Kırıkhan.

+Kırıkhan was heavily damaged by powerful earthquakes in February 2023 and subsequent aftershocks.

+Composition

+There are 73 neighbourhoods in Kırıkhan District: